craigster1991/arctis-battery-win-app/README.md

 This is inspired by the amazing work by atagulalan.
 His work can be found here: [https://github.com/atagulalan/arctis-battery-percentage](https://github.com/atagulalan/arctis-battery-percentage)

-The application is using electron and electron packager to generate a win32 application.
+The application is using electron and electron-forge to generate an installable Windows application.

 The application has a window which be used, but the main purpose of the application is to have a dynamic tray icon, which refreshses every 2 seconds.
 This tray icon will either show a disconnected icon, or the battery percentage as an integer.